vlebourl/custom_vesync/README.md

 ### Manual

 Copy the `custom_components/vesync` to your `custom_components` folder.
-Reboot Home Assistant and configure the 'Overkiz (by Somfy)' integration via the integrations page or press the blue button below.
+Reboot Home Assistant and configure the 'VeSync' integration via the integrations page or press the blue button below.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=vesync)